oouyang/dockerui/README.md

 ## Docker UI for Synereo

-This is to setup Synereo UI.
-These instructions are valid for first time use and once docker images are created and working then use `docker start ...` command for subsequent execution.
-The process to build takes around 25-40 minutes.
+This process is to setup Synereo UI and this process is valid for first time use.
+Once docker image is created and working then use `docker start ...` command for subsequent image execution.
+This building process takes around 25-40 minutes.

 ## Prerequisites
  * Minimum 2GB RAM but 4 GB RAM is recommended for compling the source code.